userlandkernel/wksploit-framework/HACKING.md

 # Hacking

 ## Programming style-guid
 All javascript should be supporting the lowest targets.
-That means modern functions can not be used (ES6)
+That means modern functions can not be used (ES6) unless they are in a module only used by a target with support for it.

 ## How to write modules